scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

        or "to."

 Non-negative matrix factorization was used to identify latent structure in the text.
-This structure was in the form of "topics" or "clusters" which were described by particular tokens.
-In order to determine whether particular demographic groups were more likely to write about particular topics, the distribution of users across topics was calculated relative to each demographic group.
-In cases where we are able to create superordinate groupings from NMF topics — for example, by combining semantically similar clusters — we use the log-odds-ratio to find distinctive tokens for the superordinate grouping.
+This structure represented "topics" or "clusters" which were described by particular tokens.
+In order to determine whether particular demographic groups were more likely to write about certain topics, the relative distribution of users over topics was plotted.
+In cases where we were able to create superordinate groupings from NMF topics — for example, by combining semantically similar clusters — we used the log-odds-ratio to find their distinctive tokens.

-Finally, we fit a logistic regression model to predict drug usage status for users in the "Unknown" drug usage category.
+Based on our findings, we decided to fit a logistic regression model to predict drug usage status.

 Results
 -------

-In this section, we describe our findings.
-We start with a discussion of our lexical-based analyses before discussing semantic-based results.
-Lexical-based characteristics include essay length, use of profanity and slang terms, as well as part-of-speech usage.
+In this section, we describe our lexical- and semantic-based findings.

 We first compared lexical-based characteristics on the self-summary text by sex.
 Our sample included 21,321 females and 31,637 males [#]_.
 On average, females wrote significantly longer essays than males (150 terms compared to 139, :math:`p` < 0.001).

 .. [#] The difference between the number of users in the data set and the
        number of users in the analysis is due to the fact that we drop users that write less than five tokens for a particular essay.

-We next compared the proportion of users who utilized profanity and slang.
+Next, we compared the proportion of users who utilized profanity and slang.
 Profanity was rarely used in the self-summary essay.
-Overall, only 6 percent of users included profanity in their self-descriptions.
-The difference was not statistically significant by sex (5.8% of females versus 6.1% of males, :math:`p` = 0.14).
+Overall, only 6 percent of users included profane terms in their self-descriptions.
+The difference by sex was not statistically significant (5.8% of females versus 6.1% of males, :math:`p` = 0.14).

-Not surprisingly, slang was much more prevalent (on a per-user basis) than profanity.
-56 percent of users used some form of slang in their self-summary essays.
-Females used slang at a significantly lower rate than males (54% versus 57%, :math:`p` < 0.001).
+Not surprisingly, slang was much more prevalent than profanity.
+56 percent of users used some form of slang in their self-summary essays and females used slang at a significantly lower rate than males (54% versus 57%, :math:`p` < 0.001).

 To compare part-of-speech usage, we first associated part-of-speech tags with every token in the self-summary corpus.
 This resulted in counts by user and